BryanMil/Module-5---Pymaceuticals-Inc/README.md

 The SEM of the tumor volume for each regimen is calculated using groupby.
 A new DataFrame is created with using the summary statistics.

-Create Bar Charts and Pie Charts (15 points)
+Create Bar Charts and Pie Charts
 A bar plot showing the total number of timepoints for all mice tested for each drug regimen using Pandas is generated.
 A bar plot showing the total number of timepoints for all mice tested for each drug regimen using pyplot is generated.
 A pie plot showing the distribution of female versus male mice using Pandas is generated.